 We can all agree that security at airports is paramount.
 If something were to go wrong, or someone had the intent to commit a violent crime, a lot of people could get hurt.
-In an effort to prevent these things from happening, we have the Federal Transportation Security Administration (TSA) and police officers that patrol airports.
+In an effort to prevent these things from happening, the Federal Transportation Security Administration requires that guns be in your checked bag and police officers regularly patrol airports.
 Your average person can’t bring a gun or other weapon onto their flight without following the proper regulations, because of heightened security.
 As we all know, everyone, despite their best intentions, can make mistakes sometimes.
 Whether you had your concealed carry on your person while on airport property, forgot to take your firearm out of your baggage, or accidentally took your gun through TSA, you will likely face criminal charges and civil fines.

 When facing legal trouble, one of your first thoughts might be whether or not you need a lawyer.
 At Randall & Stump, Criminal Defense Attorneys, we often see that people who face misdemeanors try to handle the charges alone—at first.
 They mistakenly believe that because a misdemeanor is a less serious crime than a felony, they can defend themselves against an experienced prosecutor.